 - Time given for Debt Servicing - Long period debts with payments on a regular basis reduces the risk of a lower credit score.

-Your CIBIL credit score will not improve overnight.
+Your CIBIL Score will not improve overnight.
 It can be attained by following better money management practices and making a few changes in your repayment ways.
 Here are a few ways in which you can improve your CIBIL score:

-- Always collect the ‘No Due Certificate’ Once your account have been closed, always ensure that the documents related to the account are collected.
+- Always collect the ‘No Due Certificate’ - Once your account has been closed, always ensures that the documents related to the account are collected.

-- File your Tax Returns on Time Paying your taxes on time will affect your CIBIL score positively.
+- File Income Tax Returns on time - Paying your taxes on time will affect your CIBIL score positively.